matcher-io/clojure-client/README.md

         }
 ```
 Let's see each of the field one by one:
     action - is the type of request;
     properties - is property of the object which is posted(not used in matching);
     capabilities - capabilities of the object that can be used for matching;
-    match - request that describes the critirias of desired object (see Matcher request language section);
+    match - request that describes the critirias of desired object (see [Matcher query language](#matcher-query-language) section);
     ttl - time to leave(in microseconds).
 After given time request is deleted from Matcher;
     version - version of Client-Matcher protocol.
 Currently: "1.0";
     match_response_key - name of the queue where to return response(recommended it to keep the same with AMQP reply-to header);

 After placing request Matcher gives response like this:
     250 PLACED ....

 If the other side posts requests on selling cars - Matcher will try to find the compatible match for the Alice's request.
 Let's imagine that the following request was posted onto the Matcher:

 ```javascript
         {